dfornis/dfornis/content/post/predicting-search-data/index.md

 ```
 ![](tslm_arimax_forecasts.png)

-I'm a bit surprised that the fitted TSLM model performed better than ARIMAX.
+I'm a bit surprised that the fitted TSLM model performed in parity with the ARIMAX model.
 I think this might vary a lot depending on the data you end up with.
 Both models do a decent job on the training data.
 But they both do a poor job at forecasting the sharp drop in movement that occurs at the end of the time series.
 I should point out that the ARIMAX model is forecasting the AR(1)-process recursively here, which means that there is a mean reversion where it looses its effect over time.

-Since we're interested in the 1-step-ahead forecast, I wrote the loop below to capture what that looks like on the validation data.
+Since I'm interested in the 1-step-ahead forecast, I wrote the loop below to capture what that looks like on the validation data.
 I hope and think that's what I did at least!
 The point here is to capture the direct 1-step-ahead forecast instead of a recursive forecast.

 ```
 tsibble_se_loop <- data.frame()